Summary of key points

 They have hollow centers too but instead of tubes, feature elaborate flutes and grooves that bring artistry to your baked goods.

-The two pans showcase different capabilities.
+The two pans show different capabilities.

 Tube pans are best for light sponge cakes and angel food cakes needing maximum volume.